anirbanroydas/sockjsChat/README.rst

 sockjsChat
 ========================

-A sockJS based Chat-Server/Chat-System primary using SockJS protocol.
+A sockJS based Chat-Server/Chat-System primary using the SockJS protocol.

 -------
 Details